GoogleChrome/web.dev/src/site/content/en/blog/richer-offline-w-periodic-background-sync/index.md

 ### When should it be used?

-When your service worker wakes up to handle a `periodicSync` event, you have the _opportunity_ to request data, but not the _obligation_ to do so.
+When your service worker wakes up to handle a `periodicsync` event, you have the _opportunity_ to request data, but not the _obligation_ to do so.
 When handling the event you should take network conditions and available storage into consideration and download different amounts of data in response.
 You can use